-The rental question is super easy because it's a risk-free simple expense.
-You sign a contract, fork over a small damage security, and pay a specified amount each month.
+The rental side of the equation is super easy because it's a risk-free simple expense.
+You sign a contract, fork over a small damage deposit, and pay a specified amount each month.
 If you don't like the place, you can move at a low cost.
 If the economy turns and you lose your job, you pack up and move to where there's work.
 If your landlord jacks you, you move.
 It's easy!

-Buying on the other hand subjects you to a lot of risk and expenses which start the second you sign on the line.
+Buying a house, on the other hand, subjects you to a lot of risk and expenses which start the second you sign on the line.
 Purchase costs, return on equity loss, property tax, home insurance, maintenance and depreciation costs, interest expenses, selling costs, upgrading costs, and on and on and on.
-Because anyone reading this blog would follow my Home Buying Rule 4, I'm going to focus on the ongoing expenses not the transaction costs.
+Since anyone reading this blog would follow my Home Buying Rule 4, I'm going to focus on the ongoing expenses not the transaction costs.

 The Easy Monthly Expenses

 Mortgage payments, property taxes, and home insurance are the easy costs.
 Mortgage interest alone will cost you about $200 a month per $100,000 loaned at today's super-low interest rates.
 The average property tax bill in Canada is over $3000 a year, so add $250 a month there.
 Homeowner insurance costs at least $50 a month more than renter's insurance.

 *For calculations you will want to use an interest rate of 4 or 5% to better reflect the real expected cost of your mortgage over the next 25 years*

 Often overlooked is the return on equity loss for your 20% downpayment.
 A $500,000 house requires a $100,000 downpayment.
 If you invest that $100,000 in a Growth Portfolio averaging 6% annual returns, you would make $500 a month on your downpayment alone.
 That loss of investment return is a very real cost of homeownership.